Since 2011, Estonia has two parallel systems for the taxation of private individuals’ investment income:

 The acquisition cost is considered to be all documented costs incurred by the investor to acquire the asset.

-There’s nothing wrong with that, and you can send an investment account report afterwards.
-To do this, please notify the Tax and Customs Board.
+Everything is okay, you can send the investment account report also afterwards.
+To do this, please contact the Tax and Customs Board.

 Unfortunately, you can no longer change it.
 For help, contact us by calling +372 613 1606 (weekdays from 9.00-17.00).